Mad-Ax/ScalerController/README.md

 This is the base iteration from which all further work will be built upon.
 There is an existing solution (SCRAPSpeed TruckController) which was built for big rigs, which has much of the code required to get this project off the ground.
 ScalerController will be built on this codebase, changing it where necessary to get the required functionality.

-- Import all code from the TruckController solution
+- ✔Import all code from the TruckController solution
-- Delete any code that relates to unrequired functionality (such as sound)
+- ✔Delete any code that relates to unrequired functionality (such as sound)
-- Rename all objects as appropriate to meet the ScalerController naming convention
+- ✔Rename all objects as appropriate to meet the ScalerController naming convention
-- Comment out all code apart from the basic loop
+- ✔Comment out all code apart from the basic loop
-- Open a single input for iBUS
+- ✔Open a single input for PPM
-- Implement basic pass-thru for throttle and steering
+- ✔Implement basic pass-thru for throttle and steering
-  - Throttle channel to pass-thru to ESC output
+  - ✔Throttle channel to pass-thru to ESC output
-  - Steering channel to pass-thru to steering output
+  - ✔Steering channel to pass-thru to steering output
-  - No other outputs defined
+  - ✔No other outputs defined

 ### Version 0.0.2